 - Poor writing and directing.

-- The film was chopped down to a PG-rating, while the original film had an R-rating, meaning the mature humor got severely toned down.
+- The film was chopped down to a PG-rating, while the original film earned an R-rating, meaning the mature humor got severely toned down.

-- False advertising: The tagline "The shack is back!" is inaccurate, because almost all of the cast from the original film didn't return, except for Chevy Chase.
+- False advertising: The tagline "The shack is back!" is inaccurate, because almost all of the cast from the original film didn't return, except for Ty Webb (Chevy Chase).

 - Despite being a daughter and father, Kate Hartounian and her dad Jack have no chemistry with one another.

-- The film is more like a cartoon than a straight-up comedy, especially with scenes that involve cartoonish sound effects (eg. when a golf ball sounds like a missile after a club hits it) or cartoon-like visual effects (eg. when a golf ball leaves a colored smoke trail while going airborne after getting hit by the club).
+- The film is more like a live-action adaptation of a cartoon than a straight-up comedy, especially with scenes that involve cartoonish sound effects (eg. when a golf ball sounds like a missile after a club hits it) or cartoon-like visual effects (eg. when a golf ball leaves a colored smoke trail while going airborne after getting hit by the club).

 - Product placement of Miller Beer.

-- Executive meddling due to the original script being taken away by Warner Bros. and because the studio forced Harold Ramis into making the film when he did not even want to make it.
-In fact, he didn't really write a whole lot for the script.
+- Executive meddling: Because the original script was taken away by Warner Bros. and because the studio forced Harold Ramis into making the film when he did not even want to make it.
+In fact, he didn't really write a whole lot for the script since he refused to make this film.

 - The film was rushed into production.

-- Dark moments like when Chandler hires someone to literally murder Jack.
+- Dark moments especially for a PG-rated movie, such as when Chandler hires someone to literally murder Jack.

 - Chevy Chase, the late Robert Stack and Dan Aykroyd all regret starring in the film.